archfizz/slotmachine/README.markdown

 Configuring and Setting Data
 ----------------------------

-All new instances of `SlotMachine\Page` will take an array for it's configuration.
+All new instances of `SlotMachine\SlotMachine` will take an array for it's configuration.
 Below is an example that would be used with the page example above.

 ```php